xalessiabertanax/MultisensoryProject/Readme.md

-# Multisensory Quick Sign Language Learning project
+# Testing the Effects of Background Music and Tempo on American Sign Language Gesture Retention for Hearing Individuals

-Welcome to our project of the course Multisensory Interactive Systems by Professor Luca Turchet in Univerisity of Trento.
+Welcome to our project of the course Multisensory Interactive Systems by Professor Luca Turchet in Univerisity of Trento in the academic year 2024-2025.

 This project explores the use of a glove equipped with flex sensors on each finger to teach the American Sign Language (ASL) alphabet through an interactive memory game.